drew94591/ETF_Performance_Analyzer/README.md

 # ETF_Performance_Analyzer
 This application analyzes an exchange-traded fund (ETF) portfolio that contains the following 4 stocks i.e. GDOT, GS, PYPL, and SQ.
 The application queries the database to retrieve the open, high, low, close, volume and daily_returns for these stocks between 2016 to 2020.
 The daily returns, annualized returns and cumulative returns are then calculated and plotted for the ETF portfolio.
-The application makes use of the Voila library to convert the notebook into a web application so the data maybe accessed by other individuals within the organization.
+The application makes use of the Voila library to convert the notebook into a web application so the data maybe visible by others within the organization.

 ---